Mamadou Sarr

-Mamadou Sarr (born 29 August 2005) is a professional footballer who plays as a centre-back for side Strasbourg, on loan from club Chelsea.
+Mamadou Sarr (born 29 August 2005) is a professional footballer who plays as a centre-back for club Real Sociedad, on loan from club Chelsea.
 Born in France, he plays for the Senegal national team.

 Early life

-He is the son of former Senegalese International Pape Sarr.
-Mamadou was born in Martigues while his father was playing for Istres.
+Mamadou Sarr was born on 29 August 2005, and is the son of former Senegalese international Pape Sarr.
+Mamadou was born in Martigues, Bouches-du-Rhône, while his father was playing for Istres.
 Sarr spent most of his childhood living in Nord-Pas-de-Calais, following his father who spent a large part of his career at Lens.

 Early career

 Sarr began his football career at Étoile Sportive de Saint-Laurent-Blangy, before joining Lens, where his father plays.
 He then moved to Lyon in 2018.

 During the 2021–22 season, at only 16 years old, he established himself as a starter with Les Gones under-19 team.
-He thus plays an important role in Lyon's triumph in the Coupe Gambardella alongside players like Hugo Vogel and Mohamed El Arouch.
+He thus played an important role in Lyon's triumph in the Coupe Gambardella alongside players like Hugo Vogel and Mohamed El Arouch.
 He scored in the quarter-final against Strasbourg, then in the semi-final against Troyes.

 Club career

+Lyon

 On 27 May 2023, Sarr made his professional debut in Lyon's 3–0 Ligue 1 victory against Reims as a substitute, replacing Maxence Caqueret in the 83rd minute.

-On 18 January 2024, Sarr moved on loan to RWD Molenbeek in Belgium until the end of the 2023–24 season, where he played 10 games, but could not prevent them from being relegated.
+On 18 January 2024, Sarr moved on loan to RWDM Brussels in Belgium until the end of the 2023–24 season, where he played 10 games, but could not prevent them from being relegated.

+Strasbourg

 On 22 August 2024, Sarr joined Ligue 1 fellow Strasbourg for a transfer fee of €10M and signed a five-year contract with the team.

+Chelsea

 On 9 June 2025, Sarr moved to Chelsea on an eight-year contract.
-However, on 1 August 2025, Chelsea announced that Sarr would be loaned out to Strasbourg on a season-long loan.
+On 25 June 2025, he made his Chelsea debut as a late substitute in the 3–0 group stage win over Espérance in the Club World Cup, a competition that Chelsea would go on to eventually win.
+However, on 1 August 2025, Chelsea announced that Sarr would be loaned out back to Strasbourg on a season-long loan.

+On 2 February 2026, Sarr was recalled by Chelsea.
+On 13 February 2026, he made his first ever start for Chelsea in the 4–0 away win against Hull City in the fourth round of the FA Cup.

+On 28 August 2026, Sarr moved to La Liga side Real Sociedad on a one-year loan deal.